dhonaobina/Quiz-App/README.md

 - My peers, who participated in the course with me and shared their ideas and experiences with me.
 - My Husband and children, who supported me throughout the course and encouraged me to pursue my passion for web development by giving me time to study and taking over some of the choirs at home.

-I am grateful for all the resources and people that helped me to create this quiz app.
-I hope you enjoy taking the quizzes and learning about the Philippines.
+Lastly, I want to thank all the sources and people who helped me to create this app.
+They provided me with valuable information, feedback, and support.
+Without them, this app would not be possible.
+I hope you have fun and enjoy taking the quizzes.
+You might be surprised by what you discover about the Philippines.
 Thank you for using my Pinoy quiz app!